 As Buddha said, everything changes.
 Corrugated Lines fans may be sorry to hear that we have had several interstate cancellations because of Covid, and a couple of others from WA that we can only blame on fate.
 But do not despair!
 We have no shortage of talent, and most of the gaps have been filled by other writers.
 Be sure to check the updated program summary below.
 Note: most events are free for you to just turn up, however some require registrations.

 Click on the image below to download the updated program summary.

 Click on the image below to open

-In the weeks leading up to Corrugated Lines: A Festival of Words we will be publishing chapters in a serial novella entitled, Theft of a Pearl.
+In the weeks leading up to Corrugated Lines: A Festival of Words we published chapters in a serial novella entitled, Theft of a Pearl.

 Click the image below to go to the novella.

 Event hosted by Thomas Saunders with Backroom Press Inc.

 The Corrugated Lines story